Parker-Hale: History

 After the close of hostilities, with a fall in production contracts and no permanent premises, the company had little choice but to invest in a small factory unit, erected under the Government's emergency programme to re-house bombed-out manufacturers.
 Meanwhile, the Parker-Hale Arms Company was transferred to the Birmingham Proof House, where it continued with the reconditioning of .22 LR weapons for junior training organisations.
-The company ceased to exist upon completion of the contracts.
+The wartime subsidiary was then disbanded, and the main company resumed its commercial activities in accessories and firearms.

 The immediate post-war years can best be described as a period of frustrated opportunity, since overseas markets were opened but materials of all sorts were in short supply.
 Nevertheless, by 1948 business abroad far exceeded the home trade.

-Business at Parker-Hale remained relatively stable throughout the 1960s and into the 1980s, with sales of target and sporting rifles, handguns, shotguns and ammunition sitting comfortably alongside the company's comprehensive range of rifle scopes, knives, gun care accessories and cleaning kits.
+Business at Parker-Hale remained relatively stable throughout the 1960s and into the 1980s.
+Sales of target and sporting rifles occurred alongside the company’s broader portfolio of other firearms, shooting accessories and cleaning kits.
 Between the 1980s and 1990s, Parker-Hale manufactured the Series 500, 700, and 800 shotguns and the 600 series with the Ignacio Ugartechea factory in Eibar, Spain, they also produce exclusive rifle models.

+The Parker Hale M85 rifle took part in the British Army trials for a replacement sniper rifle, along with the Accuracy International PM, Heckler & Koch PSG1, SIG-Sauer SSG 2000, and Remington 700.
+The rifle lost by a slight margin to the Accuracy International.

-Lacking the investment necessary to enable the company to compete effectively in newly emerging markets, Parker-Hale was eventually sold to the Midlands engineering group, Modular Industries Ltd. In 1992 it was purchased by Navy Arms and spun off as Gibbs Rifle Company, Inc.
+Lacking the investment necessary to enable the company to compete effectively in newly emerging markets, shrinking British firearms manufacturing and increased competition from foreign rifle manufacturers, Parker-Hale was eventually sold to the Midlands engineering group, Modular Industries Ltd. In 1992 the assets were later acquired by Navy Arms and spun off as Gibbs Rifle Company, Inc.